 Find your nearest AHSN

-HN is combining health coaching with its data-science expertise for PCNs throughout England.
-The service is managed entirely by HN and is fully financed by ARRS.
-Health Coaches can clear capacity so PCNs can work on the vaccination rollout and the extensive backlogs caused by Covid-19.
-HN's health coaches work with patients to improve their health literacy, build confidence and empowerment and get them to the point where they are pro-active in managing their health.
+HN is a healthcare company that delivers AI guided case-finding, clinical coaching, remote monitoring, and virtual ward solutions to the NHS.
+They combine health coaching with data-science expertise for Primary Care Networks (PCN) throughout England.
+The service is managed entirely by HN and is fully financed by the Additional Roles Reimbursement Scheme (ARRS).
+The company's health coaches work with patients to improve their health literacy, build confidence and empowerment and get them to the point where they are pro-active in managing their health.
 This reduces their reliance on the system and alleviates pressure on primary care resources and GP workloads.

 Advance and Urgent Care Plans – London Accelerator